when-sell-rental-property

 1. Market conditions

 The real estate market is constantly fluctuating, with demand for rental properties rising and falling over time.
 Monitoring market conditions is important in determining the best time to sell, as the state of the market has a big impact on the sale price of a property.
-Generally speaking, a booming real estate market with high demand and rising prices is the ideal time to sell a rental property.
-Similarly looking at sales history in your street and suburb, and the general stock level of your suburb can determine if it's a good time to sell.

 2. Personal financial goals

-Before selling a rental property, you'll want to consider your personal financial goals.
-If you are looking to retire or are facing unexpected financial challenges, selling the property could be a good way to generate a lump sum of cash.
 On the other hand, if you are looking to expand your real estate portfolio, you may want to hold onto the property for a longer period of time, perhaps intending to use equity in your existing property as security to add to your portfolio.

 3. Whether you are prioritising cash flow or capital gains

-The two ways to make money from an investment property is through the cash flow generated by rental income and the capital gains you make when you sell (the difference between the price you receive when you sell the property and the original price you bought it for).
 Some investment properties might generate a substantial positive cash flow each month (you are earning significantly more from rental income than the property is costing you in loan repayments and other expenses), but the value of the property is growing very slowly.
 On the other hand, your property may be negatively geared, meaning you make a loss each month, but the property value is appreciating quickly and you anticipate a large return when you sell the house.

 The right time to sell in these scenarios will be very different.
-Lets say there is an increase in demand for home ownership, and subsequent decrease in demand for renting.
+Let's say there is an increase in demand for home ownership, and a subsequent decrease in demand for renting.
 In the first example, a contraction in rental demand might mean you choose to sell since you will no longer be generating as much income.
 However, in the second situation, you might be unperturbed by a reduction in rental income, and instead hold your property as the increased demand will likely mean your property appreciates even quicker in value, netting you a larger capital gain when you eventually do sell.

-4. Property specific needs
+4. Property-specific needs

-The specific needs of the rental property can also impact the best time to sell.
-For example, if the property requires significant repairs or renovations, you might choose to wait until these improvements have been made before putting the property on the market.
 Additionally, you'll want to consider the specific conditions of the surrounding area of your property.
 If there is significant nearby development in the pipeline that might increase the value of your property, it could be a good idea to hold off on selling until it is completed.

 How to know when it could be time to sell